 ICBF's strategy is to work closely with its milk recording members, and to make full use of new technology to reduce labour, reduce inconvenience for farmers and to reduce the cost of recording.
-Our long term goal is to help the service providers increase usage of milk recording to 10,000 dairy herds.
+Our long term goal is to help the service providers increase usage of milk recording to all dairy herds.

-In 2019 the uptake of milk recording was ahead of 2018.
-Milk recording levels were at 0.8 million cows (across 6,900 herds).
-The on-going use of the Milk Recording App developed in 2018 that recorders use on farm continues to help in removing paper and helping reduce errors and turnaround times in the process.
+In 2020, despite the impact of COVID, the uptake of milk recording was ahead of 2019.
+Milk recording levels were at 0.82 million cows (across 6,900 herds).
+The on-going use of the Milk Recording App that recorders use on farm continues to help in removing paper and helping reduce errors and turnaround times in the process.